The Complete Guide To Visiting Loch Ness: More Than Just A Monster

 Here’s something you won’t find on many “Things to do in Loch Ness” lists!
 Turn away from the water at Invermoriston, take a 20 minute drive up Glen Moriston and you’ll find a small cairn for Roderick Mackenzie.
 He’s a true hero from the 1745 Jacobite Rising and deserves to be visited by people who know his story.

 Mackenzie was a young gentleman from Edinburgh who followed the Jacobite army all the way to defeat at Culloden.
 He even became close friends with Bonnie Prince Charlie and looked so similar, he was employed as his decoy.
-When the Prince went on the run, Mackenzie stuck with him, hiding out in a cave in Glenmoriston.
+When the Prince went on the run, Mackenzie did too, hiding out in a cave in Glenmoriston.

 Discover Plodda Falls